royabhi00/Alien_Invasion/README.md

 - IF YOU FIND ANY BUG
 - ANY NEW FEATURE YOU WANT TO ADD

-WE WILL SURELY WELCOME THE CHANGES YOU MAKE
+WE WILL SURELY WELCOME THE CHANGES YOU MAKE TO IMPROVE THE GAME

-Enjoy!
+HAVE A GOOD DAY!